Prodigy Network

-‘’’Prodigy Network’’’ is an online real-estate crowdfunding platform that crowdfunds real-estate investments supported by capital from individual and institutional investors.
-Its platform provides tools for investors to browse investments, perform due diligence and invest online.
-It is marketed to international investors and to accredited investors in the United States, and has raised $600 million from investors in 37 countries.
+Prodigy Network is was an American online real-estate crowdfunding platform that allowed investment into real-estate using a large number of small investments from many individual and institutional investors.

+Its platform provided tools for investors to browse investments, perform due diligence and invest online.
+It was marketed to international investors and to accredited investors in the United States, and had raised $600 million from investors in 37 countries.

 History

 Prodigy Network was founded in 2003 by Rodrigo Nino as a network of brokers interested in offering real-estate investments.
 After the JOBS Act was enacted, Prodigy Network launched its first crowdfunding campaign in New York City from its building on Wall Street.

 In October 2013, Prodigy Network financed a landmark building located in New York’s Financial District.
 By November 2013 Prodigy raised $200 million with the completion of a crowdfunding campaign for the tallest building in the country in Bogotá, Colombia.

 In June 2014, the company raised $12 million through a crowdfunding campaign for a building next to the United Nations headquarters.
 Around this time, the company ran a “design competition” to crowdsource design opportunities for the coworking and hotel space in 17 John and awarded winners.

 In September 2014, the company finalized the crowdfunding campaign for 17 John St., a commercial building near Fulton Center.

 In 2015, Time magazine reported on the opening of AKA United Nations, an extended-stay property near the United Nations that was termed the “first crowdfunded condo.”

 In August 2015, the company launched a campaign for a property near the Flatiron Building and Madison Square Park.